 - Very little cleanup, everything goes into the fire.

-- Incredibly fun experience for the chef and guests, making memories.
+- An incredibly fun experience for the chef and guests, making memories.

 - Timing is consistent and easy to plan for.